Skip to main content

 About the Program

-UNO’s Master of Athletic Training (MAT) program prepares students to become highly skilled healthcare professionals through classroom instruction, cutting-edge research opportunities, and extensive clinical experiences with local, regional, and national organizations.
-Students learn from faculty who are leaders in sports medicine and gain hands-on training in UNO’s renowned pitching lab and through partnerships with area athletic programs.
+UNO’s Master of Arts in Athletic Training program prepared students to become highly skilled healthcare professionals through classroom instruction, cutting-edge research opportunities, and extensive clinical experiences with local, regional, and national organizations.
+Students learned from faculty leaders in sports medicine and gained hands-on training in UNO’s renowned pitching lab and through partnerships with area athletic programs.

 News Sections